docker/docs/ee/ucp/interlock/usage/interlock-vip-mode.md

 If the label is `default` or does not exist then Interlock will use the default routing mode.

-In VIP mode the following non-exhaustive list of application changes will not require any proxy reconfig:
+In VIP mode the following non-exhaustive list of application changes will not require any proxy reconfiguration:

 - Service replica increase/decrease
 - New image deployment